 Fellow Since 2000

-This profile was prepared when Rohit Baluja was elected to the Ashoka Fellowship in 2000.
+This description of Rohit Baluja's work was prepared when Rohit Baluja was elected to the Ashoka Fellowship in 2000.

 Rohit Baluja is training drivers, engineers, traffic police, and all who use Indian roads to develop a positive "road culture."
 By defining good road use, writing training manuals, inventing law enforcement tools, and reinventing driver education, Rohit is working to make the streets safer, and saner.